kaushikgopal/henry-jekyll/README.md

-# henry-jekyll
+# Henry

-Welcome to your new Jekyll theme!
+Henry is a [Jekyll](https://jekyllrb.com/) theme with a gorgeous reading experience and packed with features.

+To find out more about all the features, check this intro [blog post](https://blog.jkl.gg/henry-jekyll-theme/).

+By simply adding henry to your jekyll blog setup, you can now use all the same features there!

 In this directory, you'll find the files you need to be able to package up your theme into a gem.
 Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.

 To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

-TODO: Delete this and the text above, and describe your gem

 ## Installation